 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Columbia Sportswear beat slightly on revenues and beat expectations on earnings per share.
+For the quarter ended June 30 (Q2), Columbia Sportswear beat slightly on revenues and exceeded expectations on earnings per share.

-Compared to the prior-year quarter, revenue contracted and GAAP earnings per share contracted.
+Compared to the prior-year quarter, revenue contracted.
+GAAP loss per share shrank.

-Gross margins grew, operating margins grew, net margins shrank.
+Gross margins grew, operating margins contracted, net margins grew.

-Columbia Sportswear logged revenue of $545.0 million.
-The 14 analysts polled by S&P Capital IQ expected revenue of $538.3 million on the same basis.
-GAAP reported sales were 3.8% lower than the prior-year quarter's $566.8 million.
+Columbia Sportswear booked revenue of $280.5 million.
+The 13 analysts polled by S&P Capital IQ anticipated sales of $276.5 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.